 Some teeth require sectioning.
 This is a very common procedure, which is necessary when a tooth is firmly anchored in its socket, or the root is curved.
 This means the socket can’t expand enough to remove the tooth.
 In this case, the dentist simply cuts the tooth into sections, then removes each section one at a time.

-After the tooth is extracted, you may feel some pain and experience some swelling.
+After the tooth is extracted, you may feel pain and experience some swelling.
 An ice pack applied to the area will keep swelling to a minimum.
-The swelling usually subsides after 48 hours, but you can take pain medications as prescribed.
+It usually subsides after 48 hours, but you can take pain medications as prescribed.